rabbitmq/rabbitmq-website/site/prometheus.md

 href="http://localhost:3000/dashboards"
 target="_blank">http://localhost:3000/dashboards</a> in your browser, and login with username `admin` and password `admin`.
 Feel free to skip the change password step - this is a local Grafana installation after all.
-Now navigate to the **RabbitMQ-Overview** dashboard.
-This is what you should see:
+Navigate to the **RabbitMQ-Overview** dashboard and you will see this:

 ![RabbitMQ Overview Dashboard Localhost](/img/rabbitmq-overview-dashboard-localhost.png)